-After Hurricane Matthew left damages in multiple states earlier this year, some businesses in those affected coastal regions found out that either some or all their property losses would not be covered through their standard commercial insurance policies.
+When Hurricane Matthew left damages in multiple states in 2016, some businesses in those affected coastal regions found out that either some or all their property losses would not be covered through their standard commercial insurance policies.
 Why?
 Because storm surge—although often a significant factor in hurricane losses—is treated as a flooding event and typically covered under the commercial property’s flood insurance policy instead.

 Attorney Bill Voss has worked with many businesses and corporations after large-scale hurricane losses, and he wants to offer a reminder that reviewing existing flood insurance coverage should always be a part of planning for and mitigating potential hurricane risks for business properties.

 “Storm surge” is an abnormal increase in coastal water levels caused by a major storm or hurricane.
 High winds from the storm can push water inland, sometimes causing water levels to rise by 15 feet or more.
 The rising storm surge may also be compounded by high tides, heavy rainfall, and waves, especially in slow-moving storms or areas that have already been saturated with wet weather.